HEALTH LAWS: By : Solomon Schechter Julius H. Greenstone

 Importance of Health Laws.

-see Dietary Laws).
+The Rabbis regarded the laws of health as of greater importance than those which were of a mere ritualistic character.
+"You have to be more careful in cases where danger is involved than in those which involve a mere matter of ritual" (hul.
+10a).
+On account of "sakkanah" (danger) it was forbidden to eat the meat of an animal that had eaten poison, or to eat meat and fish together, or to drink water left uncovered overnight (see Dietary Laws).
 It was considered dangerous to drink water at the beginning of the seasons ("tekufah").
 In many places it was customary to place a piece of iron on all articles of food at that period.
 This was supposed to remove the danger (Shulhan 'Aruk, Yorch De'ah, 116, 5, lsserles' gloss; ShaK and taZ, ad loc.).
 In time of plague the Rabbis recommended staying at home and avoiding the society of men (B. k.
 60b).
 Perspiration was considered especially dangerous (); and it was therefore forbidden to touch, during meals, any part of the body which is usually covered, or to hold bread under the arm, where the perspiration is usually profuse.
 Coins should not be placed in the mouth, as there is the apprehension that they have been touched by persons suffering from contagious diseases.
 Articles of food should not be placed under a bed, because something impure might fall on them (Yer.
 Ter. viii.
 3; "Yad," Roẓeah, xii.
 4, 5; Shulhan 'Aruk, Yoreh De'ah, 116, 4, 8).
 It wasalso forbidden to eat from unclean vessels or from vessels that had been used for unseemly purposes, or to eat with dirty hands.
 These and many other laws are derived by the Rabbis from the expression, "And ye shall not make your souls abominable" (Lev. xx.
 25; comp.
 Mak.
 16b; Shab.
 82a; "Yad," De'ot, iv.
 2; Shulhan 'Aruk, Orah hayyim, 116, 3, 9, 11, 17).

 The washing of the hands and of the face in the morning and, according to some, in the evening also, and the washing of the hands after relieving nature, were considered important by the Rabbis, so that a special blessing was pronounced after each ablution (Shulhan 'Aruk, Orah hayyim, 116, 4, 6, 7).
 The rules concerning the washing of the hands before meals occupy a considerable portion of the ceremonial law (ib.
 158-165), and minute regulations were prescribed as to the manner of pouring the water, the size of the vessel employed, and the kind of water to be used.
 The custom of washing the hands during and after meals, although mentioned by the Rabbis, was not universally followed (hul.
 105a et al.; "Yad," Berakot, vi.; Shulhan 'Aruk, Orah hayyim, 158-165).
 The system of baths and ablutions, which forms a large portion of the Jewish laws of cleanliness, and which is still observed to a large extent by pious Jews, has had a marked influence on the physical health of the Jews, so that in epidemics they have frequently been immune (see Ablution; Baths).